Aliasgersb/Gravitational-Lensing/README.md

 - **Ensemble complementarity:** Combining ConvNeXt and ViT architectures (V12) achieved +0.0095 AUROC over the best single model (V11=0.8776), confirming that their error patterns are partially uncorrelated.
 - **160 clean labeled positives is the hard ceiling:** V15 (394 pseudo-labeled positives, +146% data) scored AUROC=0.8687 — *lower* than V11 on 160 clean labels.
 V16 (256 hard negatives) dropped AUROC by 0.0355.
 Both confirm label quality outweighs data quantity at this scale.
 - **Hard negatives cut false positives:** Adding 200 verified negatives (V9–V11) reduced FPR from 0.091 (V7) to 0.024–0.035 on held-out images, at the cost of precision.
-- **Calibration is critical for a production model:** V10 and V11 have thresholds of 0.23 and 0.30 — indicating poorly calibrated probabilities.
-V7's threshold of 0.623 is meaningfully interpretable.
-This is why V7 powers the web application, not V12.
+- **Calibration and Production Deployment:** While V12 provides the highest scientific performance, V10 and V11 show poorly calibrated probabilities (thresholds 0.23–0.30).
+V7's threshold of 0.623 is more meaningfully interpretable for production environments, which is why it powers the real-time browser inference tool.

 ---